Pair Correlations and Photoassociation Dynamics of Two Atoms in an Optical Tweezer

-In this work, we observe the dynamics of exactly two atoms undergoing photoassociation in an optical tweezer for the first time.
-The dynamics significantly differ from those in many-atom ensembles and the molecule formation cannot be described by a single rate coefficient.
-This is due to conserved pair correlation in the two-atom system; for two atoms the center-of-mass and relative-position degrees of freedom are separable in an optical tweezer.
-Consequently, thermally-populated relative-position states either possess strong pair correlations (i.e. a high chance of finding both atoms in the same position) or are anti-correlated (i.e. a low chance of finding the pair in the same position).
-We show that relative-position states where the atoms are anti-correlated are unaffected by photoassociation on short timescales, whereas states where the atom pair is correlated lead to fast molecule formation.
+In this work, we observe the quantum dynamics of exactly two atoms undergoing photoassociation in an optical tweezer.
+The dynamics differs profoundly from those observed in many-atom ensembles.
+In particular, the dynamics is more complex and molecule formation cannot be described by a single rate coefficient.
+This is due to the pair correlation in the two-atom system; for two atoms the center-of-mass and relative-position degrees of freedom are separable in an optical tweezer.
+Consequently, thermally-populated relative-position states either possess strongly positive pair correlations (with a high chance of finding the two atoms close together) or a node in the pair correlation function at zero interatomic separation (i.e. the atoms are anti-correlated and there is a low chance of finding the pair close together).
+Anti-correlated states are unaffected by photoassociation on short timescales, whereas relative-position eigenstates with strongly positive pair correlations lead to fast molecule formation.
 We confirm that this is the underlying cause by investigating the photoassociation dynamics of three atoms, which approach the well-known dynamics of many-atom experiments.